espressif/esp-idf/docs/en/migration-guides/release-5.x/5.0/storage.rst

 SD card frequency on SDMMC/SDSPI interface can be now configured through ``sdmmc_host_t.max_freq_khz`` to a specific value, not only ``SDMMC_FREQ_PROBING`` (400 kHz), ``SDMMC_FREQ_DEFAULT`` (20 MHz), or ``SDMMC_FREQ_HIGHSPEED`` (40 MHz).
 Previously, in case you have specified a custom frequency other than any of the above-mentioned values, the closest lower-or-equal one was selected anyway.

-Now, the underlaying drivers calculate the nearest fitting value, given by available frequency dividers instead of an enumeration item selection.
+Now, the underlying drivers calculate the nearest fitting value, given by available frequency dividers instead of an enumeration item selection.
 This could cause troubles in communication with your SD card without a change of the existing application code.If you encounter such an issue, please, keep trying different frequencies around your desired value unless you find the one working well.
 To check the frequency value calculated and actually applied, use ``void sdmmc_card_print_info(FILE* stream, const sdmmc_card_t* card)`` function.

 FatFs
 -----